COVID-19 case definitions

 - Use of N95/P2 respirators are not required for healthcare workers

-- undertaking surgery or AGPs on patients who are not suspected, probable or confirmed to have coronavirus (COVID19) risk factors (Tier 1 PPE precautions)
+- undertaking surgery or AGPs on patients who are not low-risk suspected, high-risk suspected or confirmed to have coronavirus (COVID19) (Tier 1 PPE precautions)

 - working at a coronavirus (COVID-19) testing site and/or undertaking testing for coronavirus (COVID-19) (Tier 2 PPE precautions)

-- patients with aerosol generating behaviours who are not confirmed, probable or suspected of coronavirus (COVID-19) (Tier 1 PPE Precautions).
+- patients with aerosol generating behaviours who are not confirmed or assessed as low or high-risk suspected of coronavirus (COVID-19) (Tier 1 PPE Precautions).

 - If the risk of bodily fluid splash is low, staff may wear a non-fluid resistant P2/N95 respirator with a face shield.